ministryofjustice/modernisation-platform-ami-builds/teams/nomis/components/README.md

-Currently, components are build by the imagebuilder module at the same time as the pipeline.
+Currently, components are built by the imagebuilder module at the same time as the pipeline.

 Therefore, a component can only be built by a single pipeline.
 This